Everything Every Band All at Once I: A Global Morphology Catalog in Abell 2744 based on UNCOVER/MegaScience: Quantifying the Uncertainties with Recovery Testing

 \subsection{Evaluating Robustness of Fits and Uncertainties}

 In Figure \ref{fig:recovery_f444w}, we show the fractional error (difference between \texttt{pysersic} 50th percentile value and the ground truth, normalized by the ground truth) in flux, half-light radius, S\'ersic index, and ellipticity as functions of magnitude or SNR for mock galaxies in F444W.
 We only include fits with \texttt{use\_fit = 2}, bin them by magnitude or SNR, and indicate median (solid red line) and 16th to 84th percentile scatter (light red region) fractional errors.
 We also show horizontal lines equivalent to no error, 10\%, and 20\% for reference.
+We note that the majority of these fits ($80-90\%$) pass the quality evaluation criteria at $\rm SNR>10$.
 As indicated by the median fractional error curves, there is little ($<2\%$) or almost no systematic error among the \texttt{pysersic}-retrieved 50th percentile parameter values, if the source has $\rm SNR>10$ (approximately equivalent to $\rm m_{F444W} < 27$ in UNCOVER).
 Taken from the $1\sigma$ scatter, these parameters are within $\sim$10\% for the majority of the instances at a given SNR (or magnitude), at approximately $\rm SNR > 30$ (or $\rm m_{F444W} < 26$).
 Below $\rm SNR \sim 6$ (or $\rm m_{F444W} \sim 28$), these inferences become unreliable.
 More than $60\%$ of the instances in this regime fail the quality evaluation criteria, and the remaining successful instances systematically have large fractional errors ($> 20\%$).
 This cutoff in SNR is similar to the one shown by the test performed with HST images \citep{van.der.Wel.2012}.